Niklas Krog

 Niklas Krog is a Swedish author of a number of young-adult novels within the High Fantasy genre.

 Biography

 Niklas Krog was born in 1965, in Lund, Sweden.
 He later relocated with his family to Alvik in Stockholm, at the age of eight.
 In Alvik, Krog joined a local basketball-team and competed in Europe, and his team won several times.
 Krog had good grades from his highschool, although school never interested him much.
-Instead he liked sports and continued to play basketball and competed for some a time in the Swedish Championship.
+Instead he liked sports and continued to play basketball and competed for some time in the Swedish Championship.
 But eventually Krog chose to quit sports and focus on a literary career.
 Krog made his debut in 1996 with "Under guds himmel" which literally translates to Beneath the sky of God.

 Personal life

 Niklas Krog met his wife, Elizabeth, when he was fourteen years old.
 They have two children.